webqit/quantum-js/README.md

 bar();
 ```

-And if you'd go further with the Observer API, you could even intercept every access to global variables ahead of programs!
+And if you'd go further with the Observer API, you could even intercept every access to global variables ahead of Stateful programs!

 <details><summary>Example</summary>